PrimeKG¶

 Interpretation:

-(red node on the right).
-There is no direct link between Imatinib and AML present in the PrimeKG knowledge graph, but this subgraph shows a few genes (blue nodes in the middle) by which the effect of Imatinib on AML might be facilitated, such as2108
+• The drug Imatinib with id 14207 (green node on the left) is not only used in the treatment of the disease CML, but also affecting other diseases, including AML with id 99701 (red node on the right).
+There is no direct link between Imatinib and AML present in the PrimeKG knowledge graph, but this subgraph shows a few genes (blue nodes in the middle) by which the effect of Imatinib on AML might be facilitated, such as 2108 (=KIT)) or 1573 (=CSFR1).